If a machine did it, it is probably transcendental (even $p$-adically): Introduction

 \section{Introduction}

 Continued fractions can be viewed as a way to map numbers in a given set to words, i.e.\ possibly infinite sequences of elements from a specified alphabet $\mathcal{A}$.

 There are several ways to construct continued fraction algorithms depending on the context.
 In this article, we will focus on the case where the numbers belong to a field $K$, which is either $\mathbb{R}$ or $\mathbb{Q}_p$, and where the alphabet $\mathcal{A}$ is a subset of either $\mathbb{Z}$ or $\mathbb{Z}[1/p]$.
+We denote by $\NN$ the set of strictly positive integers.

 Most classical constructions are based on the choice of a function, called \emph{floor function}, $s: K \to K$, which determines the choice of the alphabet $\mathcal{A}=\mathrm{Im}(s)$.

 In the archimedean case, we have $K = \mathbb{R}$, $\mathcal{A}\subset \mathbb{Z}$ and $s$ is the classical floor function.
 However, in the $p$-adic setting where $K=\mathbb{Q}_p$ and $\mathcal{A}\subset \mathbb{Z}[1/p]$, there are infinitely many possible choices for the floor function $s$ and they all share analogous properties to the classical one (see Section \ref{subsec-p-adic floor-function}).